santedb/dev-doc/developers/server-plugins/service-definitions/concept-terminology-provider.md

 		throw new System.NotImplementedException();
 	}
 	/// <summary>
-	/// Gets the concept reference term for the specified code system
+	/// Finds all reference terms for the concept with  in the specified  system.
 	/// </summary>
 	public IEnumerable<ConceptReferenceTerm> FindReferenceTermsByConcept(Guid conceptId,String codeSystem){
 		throw new System.NotImplementedException();